This is the most complete guide to Uber car accident claims and settlements online.

 Is Lying to Uber Considered Insurance Fraud?

 You should never commit insurance fraud.
-In addition to the risk of criminal prosecution, it can make your case worthless.
+In addition to the risk of being arrested, it can make your case worthless.

 Florida Statute 817.234 talks about false and fraudulent insurance claims.
 It says that a person commits insurance fraud punishable by a felony if that person, with the intent to injure, defraud, or deceive any insurer does certain things.